huvaxstra/land-of-rust/teacher-guide.md

 - Create a **“Wall of Fame”** in the classroom or at home.
 - Print a **certificate** at the end of the book (see template below).

-> **🖼️ Motivation Ideas Prompt:**
-> `a sticker sheet with Ferris designs, a bulletin board with stars and names (Wall of Fame), a printed certificate, cheerful classroom, cartoon style, 16:9`